Engineers Garage

 Flashlight Controlled Solar Powered Robot using Arduino

-This project is a light gradient sensitive robot with solar charging capabilities, in other words it seeks out the light to charge itself.
-It accomplishes this behavior with a set of four light sensitive photoresistors in voltage divider circuits, the Arduino unit reads the four values which correspond to the intensity of the light received by the sensors through its analog read pins.
-It then applies a high voltage across a reed switch which completes a circuit between a 9v battery, and two toy motors, resulting in turning or moving towards the light.
+This project is a light gradient-sensitive robot with solar charging capabilities.
+In other words, it seeks out the light to charge itself.
+It accomplishes this behavior with four light-sensitive photoresistors in voltage divider circuits; the Arduino unit reads the four values corresponding to the intensity of the light received by the sensors through its analog read pins.
+It then applies a high voltage across a reed switch, which completes a circuit between a 9v battery and two toy motors, resulting in turning or moving towards the light.

 Prototype of Arduino based Solar Powered Light Controlled Robotic Tank